 Core positioning: 100% human-created.
 Zero AI involvement in the creative process.
 You target audiences who value human authorship, craft, and imperfection as a feature.
 Premium pricing is justified by time, skill, and the human element.

-Best for: Artists with a unique voice or style AI can’t replicate convincingly yet.
-Genres where “imperfection” functions as an aesthetic feature, jazz improvisation, certain indie styles, and lo-fi come to mind.
+Best for: Artists with distinct voices or styles that AI can’t accurately replicate yet.
+Genres where imperfection is embedded as the aesthetic.
+Jazz improvisation, lo-fi, certain indie sounds where the rough edges matter.
 Artists with an existing fanbase who explicitly value authenticity and will pay a premium price for it.

 Risk factors: “Human-only” becomes a commodity if everyone does it.
 Think “organic” food labelling, which has lost its distinctiveness, now the major brands have seen an angle.
 It requires constant proof and documentation to maintain one’s credibility.
 Limits you if the market shifts further toward AI acceptance, and “human-made” stops commanding a premium.